Skip to main content

 As doctors are gaining more experience with CAR T-cell therapy, they are learning how to recognize CRS early, as well as how to treat it.

-Nervous system problems: This treatment can sometimes have serious effects on the nervous system, which can result in symptoms such as:
+Nervous system problems: This treatment can sometimes have serious effects on the nervous system, leading to a condition known as immune effector cell-associated neurotoxicity syndrome (ICANS).
+This can result in symptoms such as:

 • Headaches